-HOW CAN THE COMPANY'S STOCKHOLDERS SEND COMMUNICATIONS TO THE DIRECTORS?
+\ HOW CAN THE COMPANY'S STOCKHOLDERS SEND COMMUNICATIONS TO THE DIRECTORS?

-Stockholders and other interested parties may communicate with the Board or any member of the Board by mail addressed to the Board or the Board members with whom they wish to communicate by either name or title.
+Stockholders and other interested parties may communicate with the Board or any member of the Board by mail addressed to the Board or the Board member(s) with whom they wish to communicate by either name or title.
 All such correspondence should be sent c/o Secretary of the Company at 40 East 52nd Street, New York, New York 10022.

-HOW OFTEN DO THE DIRECTORS MEET?
+\ HOW OFTEN DO THE DIRECTORS MEET?

-In 2009, the number of meetings held for the full Board and for the Audit Committee totaled four.
-The Governance Committee met twice in 2009.
+In 2010, the number of meetings held for the full Board totaled seven and the number of meetings held for the Audit Committee totaled four.
+The Governance Committee met twice in 2010.
 During the Company's last full fiscal year, each director attended at least 75% of the aggregate of (i) all regular meetings of the Board of the Company and (ii) all meetings of all committees of the Board of the Company on which the director served.
 The Company requires each director to make a diligent effort to attend all Board and committee meetings, and encourages, but does not require, directors to attend the annual meeting of Stockholders.
-At the 2009 Annual Meeting, one of the five directors attended in person.
+At the 2010 Annual Meeting, one of the five directors attended in person.

-WHAT ARE THE COMPANY'S DIRECTORS AND OFFICERS PAID FOR THEIR SERVICES?
+\ WHAT ARE THE COMPANY'S DIRECTORS AND OFFICERS PAID FOR THEIR SERVICES?